theochem/denspart/README.rst

 - ``atcoords``: Nuclear coordinates, shape ``(natom, 3)``.
 - ``cellvecs``: (Optional) One, two or three cell vectors (rows) defining periodic boundary conditions, shape ``(nvec, 3)``.

+All data are assumed to be in atomic units.

 With a ``density.npz`` file, one can perform the partitioning as follows: